Bulgaria: Second Bulgarian Empire

-Byzantine domestic policies changed after Basil's death and a series of unsuccessful rebellions broke out, the largest being led by Peter Delyan.
+Following the death of Basil II in 1025, Byzantine domestic policy shifted from centralized, militaristic consolidation to a fragile, civilian-led administration that neglected provincial defences, directly triggering massive unrest—most notably the uprising of Peter Delyan (1040–41)—as alienated Bulgarian subjects and disgruntled military elites rebelled against crushing taxation and bureaucratic mismanagement.
 The empire's authority declined after a catastrophic military defeat at Manzikert against Seljuk invaders, and was further disturbed by the Crusades.
-This prevented Byzantine attempts at Hellenisation and created fertile ground for further revolt.
-In 1185, Asen dynasty nobles Ivan Asen I and Peter IV organised a major uprising and succeeded in re-establishing the Bulgarian state.
-Ivan Asen and Peter laid the foundations of the Second Bulgarian Empire with its capital at Tarnovo.
+This upended Byzantine Hellenisation attempts and created fertile ground for further revolt.
+Asen dynasty nobles Ivan Asen I and Peter IV used the opportunity to organise a major uprising and succeeded in re-establishing the Bulgarian state with a new capital in Tarnovo.

 Kaloyan, the third of the Asen monarchs, extended his dominion to Belgrade and Ohrid.
 He acknowledged the spiritual supremacy of the pope and received a royal crown from a papal legate.
 The empire reached its zenith under Ivan Asen II (1218–1241), when its borders expanded as far as the coast of Albania, Serbia and Epirus, while commerce and culture flourished.
 Ivan Asen's rule was also marked by a shift away from Rome in religious matters.

 The Asen dynasty became extinct in 1257.
-Internal conflicts and incessant Byzantine and Hungarian attacks followed, enabling the Mongols to establish suzerainty over the weakened Bulgarian state.
-In 1277, swineherd Ivaylo led a great peasant revolt that expelled the Mongols from Bulgaria and briefly made him emperor.
-He was overthrown in 1280 by the feudal landlords, whose factional conflicts caused the Second Bulgarian Empire to disintegrate into small feudal dominions by the 14th century.
-These fragmented rump states—two tsardoms at Vidin and Tarnovo and the Despotate of Dobrudzha—became easy prey for a new threat arriving from the Southeast: the Ottoman Turks.
-In the 14th century, Bulgaria entered a period of cultural revival, sometimes called the "Second Golden Age" of the empire.
-Bulgarian architecture, arts, and literature spread beyond the borders of Bulgaria into Serbia, Wallachia, Moldavia, and the Rus' Principalities and affected Slavic culture.
+Internal strife and incessant Byzantine, Hungarian and Mongol attacks followed, allowing the Golden Horde to establish suzerainty over the weakened Bulgarian state.
+The Mongols were expelled by swineherd Ivaylo, who led a great peasant revolt that briefly made him emperor in 1277.
+His short-lived reign ended in 1280 when he was overthrown by the feudal landlords, whose subsequent factional conflicts caused the Second Bulgarian Empire to disintegrate into small feudal dominions by the 14th century.
+Despite a brief resurgence in the arts and culture, the remaining Bulgarian rump states—two tsardoms at Vidin and Tarnovo and the Despotate of Dobrudzha—became easy prey for a new threat arriving from the Southeast: the Ottoman Turks.